FergusFettes/dotfiles/README.md

 1. Install ssh `apt install openssh-server` on the target machines.
 2. Install ansible on the client machine `apt install ansible`.
+3. Install ansible roles `ansible-galaxy install geerlingguy.pip geerlingguy.docker robertdebock.cargo gantsign.fd gantsign.bat gantsign.ctop gantsign.atom gantsign.antigen`
-3. Add the target machines ips to `/etc/ansible/hosts` under '[new-machine]'.
+4. Add the target machines ips to `/etc/ansible/hosts` under '[new-machine]'.
-4. Make sure you have changed the password folder and chosen a password (and created a masked password).  # TODO: make sure there are instructions for creating masked passwords.
+5. Make sure you have changed the password folder and chosen a password (and created a masked password).  # TODO: make sure there are instructions for creating masked passwords.
-5. Run ansible with
+6. Run ansible with
 ```bash
  ansible-playbook scripts/new_laptop_installation.yaml --extra-vars 'ansible_sudo_pass=<SUDO PASS FOR NEW MACHINE>'
  ```